Abhishek-Dxt/PySpark_Data_Cleaning/README.md

 <img width="938" alt="3_cleaned" src="https://user-images.githubusercontent.com/71979171/230753796-39acea3a-71a1-4e2c-9243-26d73401cbc6.PNG">

-Next, after saving the cleaned data, I will create a database using **hive** to save the cleaned data so that others may access the it.
+Next, after saving the cleaned data, I will create a database using **hive** to save the cleaned data so that others may have access to it.

 <img width="946" alt="4_hivedb" src="https://user-images.githubusercontent.com/71979171/230754195-cba95a7a-3b03-478c-9c89-12cb29923a05.PNG">